-To become a finalist for New Zealand’s most prestigious car award, entrants must meet the criteria set by the Motoring Writers’ Guild Car of the Year committee and AA motoring specialists.
+To become a finalist for New Zealand’s most prestigious car award, entrants must meet the criteria set by the Motoring Writers’ Guild Car of the Year committee.

 The Car of the Year is chosen from a list of ten finalists and is announced in December at an event showcasing the finalists.
 The winner receives the Peter Greenslade trophy.

-A Car of the Year committee of Motoring Writers’ Guild members and AA motoring specialists will identify approximately twenty cars that met the criteria for consideration as finalists (these being that they had been launched in the 12 month period and were either all-new or substantially new models).
+A Car of the Year committee of Motoring Writers’ Guild members will identify approximately twenty cars that met the criteria for consideration as finalists (these being that they had been launched in the 12 month period and were either all-new or substantially new models).
 They will then meet to debate and establish the ten finalists with justification for each selection.

-The list of ten finalists will be submitted to the Motoring Writers’ Guild Executive and AA management for ratification with the list then being made public.
+The list of ten finalists will be submitted to the Motoring Writers’ Guild Executive for ratification with the list then being made public.

-Upon publication of the finalists list (ten vehicles) all Motoring Writers’ Guild members and an AA motoring specialist will vote using an agreed scoring system.
-Results will be collated by the AA.
+Upon publication of the finalists list (ten vehicles) all Motoring Writers’ Guild members will vote using an agreed scoring system.

 Announcement of winner and publicity